29 November 2017

 Peggy Glanville-Hicks Address by Kim Williams: a call for urgent action

 In his Peggy Glanville-Hicks Address, delivered in four Australian cities in November, Kim Williams AM talked about the negative outlook on support for creators of music, and called for urgent attention to the whole policy process, immediate action to renew audience relationships, and the need for individual artists to embrace the opportunities of 'the digital vortex' through energetic self-promotion.
-The transcript of the entire address is available online on the Daily Review.
+The transcript of the entire address is available here.

 Kim Williams's Peggy Glanville-Hicks address reads as a defence of cultural diversity, and Australian creative voices, in an age of uncertainty where difference is under assault, and common rights are at risk of being brushed aside.
 It also calls for decisive action in areas where action has been lacking.

 Williams spoke about the importance of symbolic recognition, through his failed attempt to convince the then Prime Minister Tony Abbott, to organise a state funeral service for composer Peter Sculthorpe following his death in 2014.

 'That experience of having the Prime Minister reject the state service for Peter Sculthorpe has sat uncomfortably with me for three years', Williams said.
 'It feels every bit as outrageous now as it did in its initial delivery.
 The capacity for the State's generosity of spirit and reflection on those things that matter in our society in the cavalcade of human experience in a relatively young nation, politically at least, matters, profoundly.
 History matters.
 Symbols matter.'

 He summarised Commonwealth actions affecting the arts since the founding of the the Commonwealth Literary Fund in 1908 - including the establishment of the ABC orchestras, the Australia Council for the Arts, and the Australian National Academy of Music.